mickmason/CapSo-Test/README.md

 * Use bower and npm to install dependencies
 * Run using `grunt serve`
-* Go to localhost:9000 and further instructions will be provided there.
+* Go to localhost:9000 and further instructions are provided there.

 ##My implementation
 Hi there.
-My name is Michael. :) This describes my submission to your test.
+This is my submission to a code test for a company in the finacial business intelligence area.

-I got through three of the four task, unfortunately time was against me.
-However, I found the test really useful.
-I also enjoyed working with ``ui-router``.
-That's powerfull!
+I got through three of the four tasks, unfortunately time was against me.
+I found the test really useful and I enjoyed working with ``ui-router``.

-I will say that I am a relative novice with Angular and this was a learning experience.
-But I enjoyed it and I look forward to working with it more in the future, hopefully with yourselves. :)

 ###On the data
 I chose to serve up the data from a local server in order to get around any cross-origin request issues.
 I set up a couple of php files to get the data from.

-Change the get URLs in each of the getData functions to switch back to your own URLs.
+Change the get URLs in each of the getData functions to switch to your own URLs.

 ###On the UI
 I didn't spend too much time on the UI as I wanted to work the data properly and wire it into the app correctly.
 I thought a little bit about the underlying IA so that interaction is smooth.

-I have a strond understading of UI/UX concepts and I would love to apply those properly to the task.
+I have a strond understading of UI/UX concepts and I will apply those properly to the task.

 ###The tasks